British Values Statement

 Curriculum themes and topics

 Our curriculum prepares children for life in British Society; this includes developing the understanding and use of money, effective reading and writing skills, collaboration and discussion to research ideas and concepts.
 Curriculum themes include historical and geographical study in the context of the United Kingdom as well as national and international comparisons.
-Topic examples: World War II and its impact, the Seaside, The Great Fire of London, votes for women and world history.
+Topic examples are: World War II and its impact, the Seaside, The Great Fire of London, Votes for Women and World History.

 Daily acts of collective worship/ whole school assembly

 Mutual respect is also taught within formal SEAL, PSHE and RE lessons and on an informal nature throughout the Academy days.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on keeping myself safe.
-Students participate in regular citizen based activities as well as STEAM events for both boys and girls.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on 'Keeping myself safe'.
+Students participate in regular citizen-based activities as well as STEAM events.

 Tolerance of those of different faiths and beliefs is promoted in RE as children gain a greater understanding of religious diversity and practices for those religions represented in the UK.
 Planning for RE is directed by the Standing Advisory Council for Religious Education (SACRE) - Agreed Syllabus for Religious Education.